 Hemilaminectomy is a surgical technique for relieving extremely painful spine problems.
 When your vertebrae pinches or restricts your spinal cord or nerve roots, a hemilaminectomy may be the answer.
 But since not all spine surgeons perform this procedure, turn to neurosurgeon Dr. Branko Skovrlj at NU-Spine, The Minimally Invasive Spine Surgery Institute in Edison, NJ when you require a hemilaminectomy.

 Your spine acts as the foundation of your central nervous system, as well as the main structure of your skeletal system.
-When pain flares up on any part of your spine, it can quickly become chronic and debilitating.
+When pain flares upon any part of your spine, it can quickly become chronic and debilitating.
 A hemilaminectomy literally means half a laminectomy, and it involves removing half as much bone from your spine.

 Since an early diagnosis means earlier treatment and better results, visit a spine specialist at the first sign of a back problem.
-Dr. Skovrlj offers all the latest surgical technology, including minimally invasive spine surgery for:
+Dr. Skovrlj offers all the latest surgical techniques, including minimally invasive spine surgery for:

 - A faster recovery period

 - Less disruption of your muscles, nerves, and other soft tissue